-The MA Creative Practice is a one year (full-time) or two year (part-time) taught programme, culminating in an independent research project.
+The MA Creative Practice is a one year (full time) or two year (part time) taught programme, culminating in an independent research project.

-The MFA Creative Practice is a two year full-time programme.
+The MFA Creative Practice is a two year full time programme.
 It shares the first year taught programme with the MA.
 An extended independent project forms the second year, providing time for in-depth research and realisation of a substantial body of work.

-Davies Dance and Independent Dance, the Dance Professional Practice focus enables experienced practitioners to develop their artistic practice in a stimulating environment of intellectual and creative inquiry.
+Delivered in conjunction with our partner organisations: Siobhan Davies Dance and Independent Dance, the Dance Professional Practice enables experienced practitioners to develop their artistic practice in a stimulating environment of intellectual and creative inquiry.
 We support mid-career artists to: reflect on their body of professional experience and its role in their ongoing learning; engage in intensive studio-based experiences with significant artists and a skilled peer group; deepen their own practice as performers/makers; develop their understanding of a range of research methodologies within the arts; and pursue their own area of artistic interest.

 For MA students, the year culminates in an independent research project, allowing you to reflect on dance practice in its many forms, and the social, cultural, aesthetic and political contexts in which performance practice is located.

 The MFA Extended Project is an extensive, self-directed module during which you consolidate your independent creative practice.
 You will create and present a substantial body of work that evidences your capacity to research, develop, realise and identify appropriate modes of presentation for your ideas.

 MA/MFA Creative Practice: Dance Professional Practice (Level 7)

 You must select one from the ‘module menu’ listed below, noting that not all modules may be offered in any one year and there may be scheduling conflicts which may render some choices ‘unavailable’

 Synergies & Transformations